 Having been asked to provide background information about myself, here goes!
 I was born 3 November 1967.
 I stand just over six foot, am a little over fourteen stone, have blue eyes and enjoy good health.
 This I maintain through very regular exercise and a healthy, balanced life-style.
 I have suffered with intermittent migraines, hay fever and mild asthma since infancy: none of which has ever prevented me exercising, or resulted in my taking notable time off work.
 I have worked in the care sector for nearly twenty years, taking time out to complete my degrees and to go ‘back-packing’.

-I left school in 1984 with no formal qualifications, having spent all my time avoiding hard-work, application and lessons.
-Instead, I thought of the weekend and listened to vast amounts of music and read history and politics at home.
-For all its positives, it is an educational directional course I would not recommend.
-For those classes I disrupted through what I believed at the time was ‘hilarious high jinx’ and ‘breathtakingly funny quips and retorts’, and indeed, to those fellow pupils who were denied an education due to my immaturity and selfishness, I am truly sorry.
+I left school in 1984 with no formal qualifications, having spent all my time avoiding hard work, application and lessons.
+When I was in school, I stared longingly out of the window dreaming of the weekend.
+When ‘bunking off’ at home – which was far more often the case – I listened to vast amounts of music and buried myself in books about history and politics.
+For all its positives, it is not an educational directional course I would recommend.
+For those classes I disrupted through what I believed at the time were ‘hilarious reposts and retorts’, and indeed, to those fellow pupils who were denied an education due to my immaturity and selfishness, I am truly sorry.
 I eventually returned to education (through the support of those around me) and having both applied myself and received very solid help and encouragement (from most notably, David Worgan, Catrin Stevens and Martin Johnes), did quite well.
 Through my time reading at home through those formative teenage years, my politics were shaped.
-I am an unapologetic ‘magpie’ when it comes to political ideology and – for all their respective party faults – I applaud the ‘safety net socialism’ of the Labour Party, the Nationalist agenda of Plaid Cymru, the ‘get on your bike’ and improve your lot doctrine of the Conservatives and the protection of our environmental splendor as especially espoused by the Greens.
+I am an unapologetic ‘magpie’ when it comes to political ideology and – for all their respective party faults – I applaud the ‘safety net socialism’ of the Labour Party, the Nationalist agenda of Plaid Cymru, the ‘get on your bike’ and improve your lot doctrine of the Conservatives and the protection of our environmental splendour as especially espoused by the Greens.
 (I appreciate of course that it is not only the Labour Party, for example, who believe in protecting society’s vulnerable, but you get my point).
 As I say, a magpie and proud of it.

 As for my twenty months ‘back-packing’ venture, it proved a wonderful ‘journey’ both in the literal sense and with regards my emotional and spiritual development.
 It truly was a hugely beneficial undertaking.
 Forgive my Radio 4 speak!
 I love that too by the way!
-I also enjoy music, particularly The Beatles and Bob Dylan, but much more besides, including some classical – please refer to a list below of my favourite songs (some are included for reasons of happy memories rather than particular musical enjoyment).
+I also enjoy music, particularly The Beatles and Bob Dylan, but much more besides, including some classical.
 I also enjoy choral and other more ‘relaxing’ styles.
 Furthermore, as a very proud Welshman, I greatly enjoy visiting Welsh historical sites.
 I am also rather musical, playing the guitar, harmonica and to a lesser extent the piano to a fair standard.
 I was once part of a band called Uncle Tom: titans on the Llandrindod music scene!
 Alas, fame and fortune it was not be!